 Make the sauce

-Melt the butter in a large saute pan over medium heat.
-When butter is bubbling add the AP flour and stir constantly to make a light roux which should only be about 3 minutes.
+Melt the margarine in a large saute pan over medium heat.
+When the margarine is bubbling add the shallots and stir constantly for only about 3 minutes.
+This gives the shallots enough time to sweat and start to turn translucent.
+We don’t want the shallots to brown.

 Finish it with heavy cream

-Serve immediately by labeling over fried fish or stuffed peppers or anything else that will benefit from a creamy Cajun sauce.
+Serve immediately by ladling over fried fish or stuffed peppers or just about anything.

 That’s it, simple as that.